-- Be respectful and professional to co-workers, customers, competitors, and others. - · Respect the privacy of others. - Use caution on topics that may be considered objectionable or inflammatory. - Respect all laws such as copyright, fair use and financial disclosure laws. - Disclose your relationship when you post content about our products or services using #Principal_employee.
+- Be respectful and professional to co-workers, customers, competitors, and others. - Respect the privacy of others by confirming their permission before sharing photos that include them. - Use caution on topics that may be considered objectionable or inflammatory. - Respect all laws such as copyright, fair use, and financial disclosure laws. - Feel free to like, comment, and share Principal posts with your own social network. - Disclose your relationship when you post content about our products or services using #Principal employee.
+Note: this guidance applies for U.S. social media and U.S. products and services.
+Outside of the U.S., consult your local legal or compliance contact for guidance as disclosure regulations vary by country.